WSAN

-WSAN (1470 AM, "Real Oldies 1470") is a commercial radio station licensed in Allentown, Pennsylvania.
+WSAN (1470 AM, "Real Oldies 1470") is a commercial radio station licensed to Allentown, Pennsylvania.
 It is owned by iHeartMedia and serves the Lehigh Valley radio market.
 It broadcasts an oldies radio format, with its studios and offices in the iHeart Broadcasting Center in Whitehall Township.
 It is the oldest station in the Lehigh Valley.

 WSAN operates with 5,000 watts, non-directional by day but using a directional antenna at night.
 The transmitter site is near the Whitehall Mall.

 Programming

-WSAN is the Lehigh Valley affiliate for the Philadelphia Phillies radio network.
-Most hours begin with world and national news from NBC News Radio and local news from the WAEB news staff.
+WSAN is the radio outlet for the Lehigh Valley Phantoms AHL hockey team, whose home arena is PPL Center in downtown Allentown.

 History

+20th century

-This station traces its history to the merging of two Allentown stations originally licensed in 1923, WCBA and WSAN, and has traditionally specified WCBA's first license, issued on May 24, 1923, as the date of its start.
+This station traces its history to the 1923 merging of WCBA and WSAN in Allentown.
+WCBA's first license was issued on May 24, 1923, and is cited as the date of the station's founding.